strudel-science/strudel-kit/docs/getting-started/3-add-taskflow.md

 Neptune,49572, 1.024×10^26, 1.76917, 0.00859048, 30.06992276, 11, 164.79, 0.6712, 14
 ```

-In UNIX or MacOS, you can run the command: `cat - > planets.csv`, and then paste the text above (you may need to hit Control-D to close the file and return to the prompt).

-In Windows, one way to do this is run the command `notepad planets.csv`, paste the text above into the new notepad document, then save this file.

 Once you have created this file, **copy it to the `public/data` directory**, which is the default location for data files in this (and other) Task Flows.
 This way Strudel will be able to find it without any custom modifications:

 ```